openjck/dotfiles/README.md

     the files from this project, move them somewhere else for now, then run this command again.
 If you don't care about the existing files, remove them, then run this command again.
-7. Run `"${XDG_CONFIG_HOME:-~/.config}/vcsh/hooks-available/dotfiles-openjck-setup"`.
+7. Run `vcsh upgrade dotfiles-openjck`.
-  * This is supposed to be run automatically at certain times, using vcsh hooks (see _.config/vcsh/hooks-*_), but for some reason, it isn't.
-I must be doing something wrong.
+  * This runs the dotfiles-openjck setup script.
+The setup script will also run when `vcsh pull` is run, but _not_ when `vcsh dotfiles-openjck pull` is run.
+    I don't believe it's possible to configure vcsh to run any hook like this when `vcsh dotfiles-openjck [subcommand]` is run.

 ### Single shell script